Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Introduction

-For the most familiar case of $G=\mathrm{SU}(2)$, all that remains are the three exceptional modular invariants.
-Of these, two (namely $\bbE_6$ and $\bbE_8$) are due to \textit{conformal embeddings}.
-In \cite{EG1} we approximated the full system for any {conformal embedding}, $LH$ at level $k$ in $LG$ at level $\ell$, by $^\tau K^{{\rm dim}\,{H}}_{{H}}(G)$ where the group ${H}$ acts adjointly on $G$.
-This is clearly a part of the story: we could see the level change in going to the subgroup (e.g. from $G_2$ level 1 to SU$(2)$ level 28), and we observed that McKay's A-D-E name for the largest finite stabiliser for $H$-conjugation on $G$ matched the Cappelli-Itzykson-Zuber name for the corresponding modular invariant.
-In this paper we propose (in the spirit of \cite{Ev}) to realize the full system by ${}^\tau K^{H\times H}_0(G\times G)$ where now the action is given by $(h,h').(g,g')=(hgh'{}^{-1},hg'h'^{-1})$.
+{ For example, the modular invariants for $G=\,$SU(2) fall into an A-D-E pattern.
+In this familiar case, the only modular invariants which remain} { unaccounted for} are the three { nongeneric, i.e.} exceptional, { ones} { $\bbE_6,\bbE_7,\bbE_8$}.
+Of these, two (namely $\bbE_6$ and $\bbE_8$) are due to \textit{conformal embeddings}. { These arise when the modular invariant is of pure extension type (these are called \textit{type I}) and the maximal chiral extension corresponds to a group $H\ge G$ at level $1$.} In \cite{EG1} we approximated the full system for any {conformal embedding} by { $^\tau K^{{\rm dim}\,{G}}_{{G}}(H)$} where the { sub}group ${G}$ acts adjointly on $H$.
+This is clearly a part of the story here: we could see the level change in the bundles in going to the subgroup (e.g. from $G_2$ level 1 to SU$(2)$ level 28), and we observed that McKay's A-D-E name for the largest finite stabiliser for $H$-conjugation on $G$ matched the Cappelli-Itzykson-Zuber name for the corresponding modular invariant.
+In this paper we propose (in the spirit of \cite{Ev}) to realize the full system by ${}^\tau K^{G\times G}_0(H\times H)$ where now the action is given by $(g,g').(h,h')=(ghg'{}^{-1},gh'g'^{-1})$.
 This tightens the match with the full system.
 Finally, we can $K$-theoretically identify most of the full system for the remaining SU(2) modular invariant $\bbE_7$.
 See section 6 for the details of our treatment of these exceptional modular invariants.